Books We Recommend

 1. Edification and Beauty: The Practical Ecclesiology of the English Particular Baptists. by Jim Renihan.

 This book shows the theological views of the seventeenth century Particular Baptists on the doctrine of the Church.
 The book shows that the Particular Baptists supported Elder-led Congregationalism as the correct form of Church government.
 This book is helpful not only for understanding historical theology but also for understanding the Bible’s teaching on Ecclesiology.
+Although we find the book to be helpful, we are in disagreement with Renihan's view that independent Baptist churches should join formal associations.
+There is no precedent for associations in the New Testament.

 Church and State